-While Stewart resolves an important issue regarding the applicability of Ohio's apology statute to statements of fault, Chief Justice O'Connor's dissent is likely to become a focus for further litigation as courts grapple with which statements fall under the statute and which do not.
-In fact, it already did.
-Dennis's counsel filed a motion asking the Supreme Court to reconsider the September decision.
+In any event, while Stewart resolves an important issue regarding the applicability of Ohio's apology statute to statements of fault, Chief Justice O'Connor's dissent is likely to become a focus for further litigation as courts grapple with which statements fall under the statute and which do not.
+In fact, it already has.
+Dennis's counsel filed a motion asking the Supreme Court to reconsider the September 12 decision.
 Counsel did not take issue with the Supreme Court's conclusion that statements of fault come within the statute's protections and are inadmissible.

-They claimed - much like the Chief Justice - that Dr. Vivian's statements are not statements of fault.
-Nevertheless, a majority of the Supreme Court disagreed, denying reconsideration in December 2017.
+They claim-much like the Chief Justice-that Dr. Vivian's statements are not statements of fault.
+The Court has yet to rule on the motion.

-Stewart has important implications in Ohio, but its holding may affect similar statements made by healthcare providers in other states with apology statutes similar to Ohio's, including Montana, North Dakota, Oklahoma, West Virginia, and Wyoming.
-Courts in these jurisdictions have not addressed the issue of whether statements of fault are inadmissible and, like the Ohio statute, these terms are not defined.
-Stewart may now serve as persuasive authority to support the exclusion of statements of fault.
+While Stewart has important implications in Ohio, it also affects similar statements made by healthcare providers in other states with statutes identical to Ohio's, such as Montana, North Dakota, Oklahoma, West Virginia, and Wyoming.
+Courts in these jurisdictions have not addressed the issue of whether statements of fault are inadmissible and the plain language of these statutes - like Ohio's - provides no guidance.
+Thus, when the issue arises, Courts in these jurisdictions can now cite Stewart as compelling persuasive authority to support the exclusion of statements of fault.

-Brandon Cox is Counsel with Tucker Ellis LLP.
+Brandon Cox is an associate with Tucker Ellis LLP.
 He focuses his practice on the representation of pharmaceutical and medical device manufacturers in mass tort and individual cases pending in various state and federal venues throughout the country.
-He has been a CMBA member since 2013.
-He can be reached at (216) 696-2564 or brandon.cox@tuckerellis.com.
+He can be reached at 216-696-2564 or brandon.cox @tuckerellis.com.

 Christina Marino is an associate with Tucker Ellis LLP.
 She defends healthcare providers and pharmaceutical and device manufacturers in medical malpractice and product liability lawsuits in state and federal courts.
-She has been a CMBA member since 2014.
-She can be reached at (216) 696-5249 or christina. marino@tuckerellis.com.
+She can be reached at 216-696-5249 or christina.marino@tuckerellis.com.